-The program kicks off in late March.
-Please see the Guidelines for the Introduction to Trad Climbing Programme 2020 for participant requirements and lots of useful information about the art and craft of Traditional Climbing.
+This year the program kicks off in May.
+Please see the Guidelines for the Introduction to Trad Climbing Programme 2021 for participant requirements and lots of useful information about the art and craft of Traditional Climbing.

 IMPORTANT This programme has entry requirements:

-- Must be paid-up Associate Members of the Club
+- Must be paid-up Member of the Club

 - Must be at least 18 years old